Helping millions of people navigate the world of technology.

 Remove Bluetooth Device from Windows 11

-Step 4: Click the Add Device button to pair your device again.
+Step 3: Click the Add device button to pair your device again.

 Pair Bluetooth Device in Windows 11

-Windows 11 includes a service for nearly every function that starts every time your PC is turned on.
-If any of the Bluetooth-related services are encountering problems, it could prevent Bluetooth from functioning properly on your PC.
+If any Bluetooth-related services are encountering problems, it could prevent Bluetooth from functioning properly on your PC.
 To resolve this, you can attempt to restart the Bluetooth services on your PC by following the steps below.

 Step 1: Click the search icon on the taskbar, type services, and press Enter.